DeNepo/web-apps/README.md

 ## Week 1

 - Developing an Express API with RESTful routes
-- Persist API data to the file system using a .json file
+- Persisting API data to the file system using a .json file

 <details>
 <summary>expand/collapse</summary>